 Every year, we hear from parents and teachers in many Michigan school districts who are also requesting our help.
 We know the need is great.
 We welcome partners to join us as we continue to expand Project Backpack.
 Our goal is to make sure every Michigan student who needs a backpack and supplies receives them.
-The Mike Morse Law Firm has donated and helped distribute more than 85,000 backpacks to Michigan students since 2013.
+Mike Morse Law Firm has donated and helped distribute more than 85,000 backpacks to Michigan students since 2013.

 For more information on Project Backpack, click here.